EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 """""""""""""

-As well as searches via a web server, we provide all data for download from our ftp server.
+As well as searches via a web server, we provide all data for download from our FTP server.
 This includes the sequence database, run, sample, SwissProt and Trembl mappings, Pfam architectures, and counts of the number of times each sequences was observed in the database as a whole.